-The last cause of growling is one to watch for, because it can be dangerous.
-The Belgain Malinois has been known to view small children as prey, so predatory growling is an indicator that training is necessary because they could act on instinct.
+The last cause of growling is one to watch for because it can be dangerous.
+The Belgian Malinois has been known to view small children as prey, so predatory growling is an indicator that training is necessary because they could act on instinct.

 Like a child throwing a tantrum, it should be noted that the Malinois can have growing pains of temper and aggression for the first year of its life.
 While this shouldn’t be rewarded or accepted, it should be met with patience and understanding.

-The periods of aggression can come and go quickly, so sometimes a “timeout” can be effective to completely overcome the moment.
-However, after a year the behavior should no longer be viewed as such and needs to be corrected.
+The periods of aggression can come and go quickly, so sometimes, a “timeout” can be effective to overcome the moment completely.
+However, after a year, the behavior should no longer be viewed as such and needs to be corrected.

 How to Stop Your Belgian Malinois Growling

-As the owner of a Belgain Malinois, it’s your responsibility to adjust their behavior.
+As the owner of a Belgian Malinois, it’s your responsibility to adjust their behavior.
 Luckily, there are a lot of ways for you to do so.
-When your Malinois starts growling and you’ve figured out the reason, here are some things you can do:
+When your Malinois starts growling, and you’ve figured out the reason, here are some things you can do:

 - Remain calm and keep your tone level.
 Because the Malinois is so loyal, it will notice that its owner isn’t affected by whatever is setting off the behavior.
 Basically, the best method is to be calm so that your dog will do the same.

 - As mentioned earlier, pain can cause sudden growling.
 If you suspect that your dog is hurt, take it to the vet instead of trying to see for yourself.